Michael William Balfe: Later years

 From 1846 to 1852, Balfe was appointed musical director and principal conductor for the Italian Opera at Her Majesty's Theatre, with Max Maretzek as his assistant.
 There he first produced several of Verdi's operas for London audiences.
 He conducted for Jenny Lind at her opera debut and on many occasions thereafter.

-In 1851, in anticipation of the Great International Exhibition in London, Balfe composed an innovative cantata, Inno Delle Nazioni, sung by nine female singers, each representing a country.
-Balfe continued to compose new operas in English, including The Armourer of Nantes (1863), and wrote hundreds of songs, such as "When other hearts", "I Dreamt I Dwelt in Marble Halls" (from The Bohemian Girl), "Come into the Garden, Maud", "Killarney" and "Excelsior" (a setting of the poem by Longfellow).
+In 1851, in anticipation of The Great Exhibition in London, Balfe composed an innovative cantata, Inno Delle Nazioni, sung by nine female singers, each representing a country.
+He continued to compose new operas in English, including The Armourer of Nantes (1863), and wrote hundreds of songs, such as "When Other Hearts", "I Dreamt I Dwelt in Marble Halls" (from The Bohemian Girl), "Come Into the Garden, Maud", "Killarney", and "Excelsior" (a setting of the poem by Longfellow).
 His last opera, nearly completed when he died, was The Knight of the Leopard and achieved considerable success in Italian as Il Talismano.

 Balfe retired in 1864 to Hertfordshire, where he rented a country estate.
 He died at his home in Rowney Abbey, Ware, Hertfordshire, in 1870, aged 62, and was buried at Kensal Green Cemetery in London, next to fellow Irish composer William Vincent Wallace, who had died five years before.
 In 1882, a medallion portrait of him was unveiled in Westminster Abbey.
 A London County Council plaque unveiled in 1912 commemorates Balfe at 12 Seymour Street, Marylebone.

 In all, Balfe composed at least 29 operas.
 He also wrote several cantatas (including Mazeppa in 1862) and a symphony (1829).
-Balfe's only large-scale piece that is still performed is The Bohemian Girl.
+Balfe's most notable opera, and his only large-scale piece that is still performed is The Bohemian Girl.